 Dr. Randall Gary is in his 2nd year as Superintendent of Spartanburg District Five Schools.
 He officially stepped into the role in July of 2019, and is thrilled to join the District Five family!
 A 1993 graduate of South Carolina State University, Dr. Gary received his Bachelor of Science degree in Civil Engineering Technology.

 Dr. Gary is a member of the South Carolina and American Association of School Administrators, and was named a Diversity Leaders Initiative Fellow by the Riley Institute in 2018.
 Aside from his work in education, he has also been an active member of his community, serving with the Rotary Club, Chamber of Commerce, and Batesburg-Leesville Economic Development Committee.

-He and his wife, Robin, are the proud parents of two children, McKenzie and Randall Jr. (Randy), who will both be students in District Five this year.
+He and his wife, Robin, are the proud parents of two children, McKenzie and Randall Jr. (Randy), who are both students in District Five.